MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_SDX_Version** - Version of the Add-in

 - **Data_SearchEntryPoint** - Entry point from which search action in OneNote Sticky Notes is invoked.
-Currently, we are tracking the 'TellMeSearch' entry point, which is the OneNote Win32 search at the top.
+Currently, we're tracking the 'TellMeSearch' entry point, which is the OneNote Win32 search at the top.

 - **Data_Session_Id** - Uniquely identifies a given session of data.
 Allows us to identify the impact of issues by evaluating the number of sessions that are impacted and if there are common features of those sessions.